ABOUT US – DAINTREE RAINFOREST

-Welcome to the Daintree Rainforest website.
-Spectacular beauty and extraordinary biodiversity presented through a gallery of images by company photographer, Neil Hewett, in full-screen format.
-The image gallery is partitioned into aerial, fauna, flora, forest, insect and spider lists.
-We hope you enjoy …
+About us – Daintree Rainforest welcomes you to the Daintree Rainforest website.
+Spectacular beauty and extraordinary biodiversity presented through a gallery of full-screen images by company photographer, Neil Hewett.
+The image gallery is partitioned into aerial, fauna, flora, forest, fungi, insect and spider lists.
+We hope you enjoy.

 Come learn about us Daintree World Heritage inhabitants in this new frontier of living management.
 Inscribed onto the World Heritage List in December 1988, Australia’s successful nomination included an ambitious element of universal conservation, by crossing artificial boundaries to conserve rainforest of the highest biological significance, with a very small aspect of privately-held rainforest compulsorily included, without regard for tenure and existing land-use entitlements.